Ryan-Zoch/Piano-Repertoire-Tracker/README.md

 js/config.js    — your Supabase keys for optional cloud sync (blank by default)
 ```

 Made for quiet evenings at the piano.
-Enjoy. 🕯️
+Enjoy.

+## AI Use Disclosure

+This website, in it's entirety, was vibe coded with Claude Opus 4.8 in Claude Code.
+The reason I chose to develop this website this way is because I wanted to get it working quickly in order to start keeping track of my different piano pieces.

+Also, if you notice any issues with the site, feel free to open a new issue on the github website.
+Thank you for your understanding!